The 5 Best RV Toilets – Quality, Comfort, Performance

 best-portable-RV-toilet

 Thetford Porta Potti is the best option for anyone looking for a portable flush-type RV toilet.
-It is a sleek, curvaceous and great performing toilet although it costs a little bit more than its competitors.
+It is a sleek, curvaceous, and great-performing toilet, although it costs a little bit more than its competitors.

 The Porta Potti has 3 main parts.
-It has a bowl, a fresh water tank and a waste water tank also known as a holding tank.
-The waste water tank is at the bottom and is connected to the fresh water tank and bowl by a side latch.
+It has a bowl, a freshwater tank, and a waste water tank, also known as a holding tank.
+The waste water tank is at the bottom and is connected to the freshwater tank and bowl by a side latch.

 Dissembling the waste water tank for dumping takes seconds.
-The bottom of the bowl empties the waste directly into waste water tank, although a sliding valve separates them when not in use.
+The bottom of the bowl empties the waste directly into the waste water tank, although a sliding valve separates them when not in use.

 This sliding valve has 2 functions.
 It prevents the holding tank from leaking and also contains bad odors inside the waste water tank.

-The waste water tank has a capacity of 5.5 gallons while the fresh water tank has a capacity of 4 gallons.
-A cap at the top of the fresh water tank allows you to add more fresh water.
+The waste water tank has a capacity of 5.5 gallons, while the freshwater tank has a capacity of 4 gallons.
+A cap at the top of the freshwater tank allows you to add more fresh water.

-Before using the toilet, you should first add a digester/deodorizer inside the holding tank to help with breaking down of the waste and also remove bad odor.
+Before using the toilet, you should first add a digester/deodorizer inside the holding tank to help with breaking down the waste and also remove bad odor.

-Porta Potti’s flushing system is battery operated.
-In order to function it will need 6 AA batteries.
+Porta Potti’s flushing system is battery-operated.
+In order to function, it will need 6 AA batteries.
 The bad thing about this system is that it could fail while you are away from home or stores.
-You should therefore pack spare batteries at all times.
+You should, therefore, pack spare batteries at all times.

 The Porta Potti combines a large bowl with a decent seating height, making it very comfortable.
-It also comes with an integrated toilet paper holder hence toilet paper is always within reach.
+It also comes with an integrated toilet paper holder; hence, toilet paper is always within reach.

 The dimensions of the Thetford Porta Potti are: